kworam/ProcScript/README.md

 *	`PS.RETURN`
 	Return to the caller of this Proc.

+*	`PS.BREAK`
+	Break out of a loop Proc.

+*	`PS.CONTINUE`
+	Skip to the next iteration of a loop Proc.

 *	*a Proc Instance*
-	Run the returned Proc Instance and pass its results to the next block function.
+	Run *a Proc Instance* and pass its results to the next block function.

 *	`PS.WAIT_FOR_CALLBACK`
 	Wait for a callback from a ProcScript-compliant blocking function and pass its results to the next block function.
-More on this later...

-If a block function returns anything other than one of these four values, ProcScript throws an error.
+If a block function returns anything other than one of these values, ProcScript throws an error.